gergobogacsovics/APACS23/README.md

 Use `mode: "training"`, configure the batch size and set the dataset locations (both inputs and ground truths) under the `datasets` section.
 Finally, set the number of epochs and learning rate under the `modes: training` section.

 ## Test
 Use `mode: "test"`, configure the batch size and set the dataset locations (both inputs and ground truths) under the `datasets` section.
-Finally, set the checkpoint location (".pth" file) and saving directory under the `modes: test` section.
+Finally, set the checkpoint location (".pth" file), saving directory, and an optinal tag under the `modes: test` section.